gulpjs/theming-log/README.md

 * `'{ xxxx : }'` → the style name is `'xxxx'` and the block content is `''`.
 * `'{ : yyyy }'` → `'yyyy'` is operated as a text, not a block content.

-Texts in style blocks, both a style name and a block content, are trimmed white spaces on both sides.
+Texts in a style block, both a style name and a block content, are trimmed white spaces on both sides.
 Regarding a block content, the escape mark `\` can prevent trimming.
 Also, this mark can escape `{` and `}`.